These Hacks to Improve Your Soil for Free will guide you to create the most powerful and rich soil for your plants!

 What to Do if the Soil is Too Acidic?

 Too acidic soil means the pH level is below 7.
-If you need to raise the pH value, you can use any product that contains lime to enhance the soil for growing requirements.
+If you need to raise the pH value, you can use any lime product to enhance the soil’s growing requirements.
+For example, you can mix a tablespoon of baking soda into a gallon of water and use it to reduce the soil’s acidity naturally to make it neutral.

 What to Do if the Soil is Too Alkaline?